EqVIO: An Equivariant Filter for Visual Inertial Odometry: Experimental Results

 Table \ref{tab:rmse-uzhfpv} lists the RMSE of the position estimates for a subset of the systems in Table \ref{tab:algorithms} on some sequences from the UZH FPV dataset.
 To ensure a fair comparison, the sequences considered here are those for which OpenVINS has publicly listed tuning parameters at the time of writing.
 The default tuning parameters were used for ROVIO, and its performance could perhaps be improved with tuning specific to the challenging dataset.
 The tuning parameters for VINS-Mono were taken from those used in VINS-Stereo (\url{https://github.com/rising-turtle/VINS-Stereo}) but with the second camera disabled.
-As in the EuRoC dataset, EqVIO achieves the best performance in many of the sequences and the best mean performance.
+Over the selected sequences, EqVIO achieves the best performance in four of the ten sequences, and achieves the best mean performance overall.
 Additionally, from Table \ref{tab:timing-uzhfpv} it is clear that EqVIO is also significantly faster than any of the other algorithms considered.
-On average, EqVIO is faster than the next fastest algorithm by a factor of 6.0 on the UZH FPV dataset.
-EqVIO achieved an average processing speed of 338~Hz over all the sequences, and a maximum processing speed of 400~Hz on indoor\_45\_13.
+Table \ref{tab:config-uzhfpv} lists the state length parameters used to achieve the results for each of the algorithms.
+On average, EqVIO is faster than the next fastest algorithm by a factor of 5.3 on the UZH FPV dataset.

+One reason for the faster processing time of EqVIO is the use of fewer features than other algorithms.
+Only ROVIO uses fewer features than EqVIO in these experiments, but this is because it uses a direct image difference as its measurement error, which yields more information from each feature at the cost of increased processing time.
+While the other algorithms could be made faster by reducing the number of features used, this generally reduces the accuracy of the estimated trajectory, as is also seen to be the case for EqVIO in Section \ref{sec:landmark_experiment}.
+While it remains an open question how to compare different VIO algorithms when accounting for different tuning paramaters, the results in this Section have shown that EqVIO is able to achieve competitive accuracy while processing data at much higher rates than other state-of-the-art algorithms.